Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Conclusion

 When OLS and IV estimates differ, empirical researchers typically consider two explanations.
 The first takes the linear regression equation literally and interprets the coefficient gap as endogeneity bias.
 The second extends the intuition of the LATE interpretation \citep{imbens1994identification} to a general regression equation and interprets the coefficient gap as the weight difference.
 My paper enables researchers to proceed a step further and formally quantify the contributions of the weight difference and endogeneity bias components separately.

-In particular, I show that the IV--OLS coefficient gap is explained by differences in the weights on the covariates, the weights on the treatment levels, and the identified marginal effects.
-The marginal effect difference component captures endogeneity bias in the absence of the unobservable-driven interaction between treatment effects and treatment responses to the instrument.
-The decomposition can be empirically implemented by estimating the IV-weighted OLS coefficients that serve as intermediate points between the OLS and IV estimates.
-I propose a simple two-step regression approach to obtain the IV-weighted OLS estimates.
+I show that the IV--OLS coefficient gap is explained by differences in the weights on the covariates, the weights on the treatment levels, and the identified marginal effects.
+The marginal effect difference component captures endogeneity bias in the absence of the unobservable-driven interaction between the treatment effects and treatment responses to the instrument.
+I propose a simple two-step regression approach to perform the decomposition empirically, which can be implemented in standard statistical packages.

-I demonstrate the practical value of my framework through its empirical application to return-to-schooling estimates with compulsory schooling and college cost instruments.
-In fact, the weight difference is found to be as important as endogeneity bias in explaining the linear IV--OLS coefficient gap in all three empirical applications explored.
-Researchers in any field can use my framework and perform a similar decomposition exercise to better interpret their regression results.
+I demonstrate the practical value of my framework through its empirical applications to return-to-schooling estimates with compulsory schooling and college cost instruments.
+The IV--OLS coefficient gaps in these empirical applications are substantially influenced by the weight difference components, and accounting for them leads to different conclusions about the direction or extent of endogeneity bias.

-I show that the decomposition methods I propose remain useful even with unobserved heterogeneity in treatment effects.
-Nevertheless, it cannot distinguish between endogeneity bias and the unobservable-driven weight difference.
-While this limitation stems from the lack of sufficient information to identify this distinction nonparametrically, future work might enable a further decomposition by restricting the dimensionality of the unobservables. {}